A Table Full Of Joy

 What to eat with Thanksgiving Corn?

-I love to serve this corn alongside my smoked turkey breast, sweet potato rolls, and easy gravy.
+I love to serve this corn alongside my smoked turkey breast, sweet potato rolls, and easy peppered gravy.

 Variations